phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* BUG Quite serious issues when trying to restart more complex scripts.
-Think I need to be more drastic with my clearout.
+* BUG Tall, narrow viewport causes completion message to be truncated.
+* Handle Ctrl+C terminate better.
+* Add toString() methods to model objects
+*     Colour constants should know their name for the toString method (NamedColour extends Colour)
-* Key combinations for various control functions (e.g. debug on).
+* Key combinations for various control functions (e.g. debug on, quit, restart).
 * Add display of exceptions to the script complete code
 * Add Stop, pause and resume methods to runtime.
 * Blurp runtime should be a singleton.